Congressmen Doyle and Smith Reintroduce Legislation to Protect Family Pets

-Washington, DC – U.S. Representative Mike Doyle (D-PA-14) announced that he and Representative Chris Smith (R-NJ-4) have reintroduced the Pet Safety and Protection Act, legislation to protect companion animals from illegal sale for use in laboratory experiments.
-The Pet Safety and Protection Act (H.R.
-1141) would prohibit “Class B” animal dealers from selling dogs and cats to researchers.
+Washington, DC – U.S. Representatives Mike Doyle (D-PA-14) and Chris Smith (R-NJ-4) have reintroduced the Pet Safety and Protection Act, legislation to protect companion animals from illegal sale for use in laboratory experiments.
+The Pet Safety and Protection Act would prohibit “Class B” animal dealers from selling dogs and cats to researchers.

 In addition, some Class B dealers have unofficial relationships with pounds, shelters, or “humane societies” to buy surplus animals.
 Although the law currently requires any stray animal to be held for at least 5 days at such facilities, it does not prevent pets from being kept out of sight, or transported to an out-of-state location for this time period, making it impossible for concerned pet owners to locate a beloved pet.